Educational Consumer Tips

 Ask for References.
 Ask the landscaper to provide a list of references from previous jobs.
 Call a few of the references and ask if you can check out their landscaping.
 Ask the references about their experience, if the job was done to satisfaction, and if the estimated cost reflected the final cost.

 Check for Documentation.
-Check with the state that the landscaper has the proper licences and insurance and make sure everything is up to date.
+Check with the state that the landscaper has the proper licenses and insurance and make sure everything is up to date and in good standing.
 If the job requires any subcontractors, make sure they are also licensed and insured.
 Ensure the landscaper is licensed to do the specific work you are looking to be done.
 You often cannot file certain complaints against contractors who are unlicensed so it is important to check their documentation.
 Also check to see if the landscaper has proof of Workman’s Compensation which protects you in the event the landscaper has an accident.

 Discuss a Payment Plan.
 A landscaper will usually ask for a 30% deposit before the project is started.
 Be cautious if the landscaper is asking for a 50% or higher deposit.
 In most cases, the payment plan will have homeowners pay roughly 30% down, 30% once the materials or products are delivered, and the rest when the project is completed to your satisfaction.